mishmanners/MishManners/README.md

 :wave: Hi, I'm a multi-talented personality in the tech and gaming communities.
 I've worked in the technology space for the last decade and I have a tonne of experience in developer advocacy 🥑, community management, marketing, and content creation.
 I love creating fun, engaging and authentic content.
 I’ve written over 1700 articles, delivered over 380 talks, including more than ten keynotes, and produced over 200 videos on technical topics, the importance of collaboration, community building, and the future of work.
 I'm also a respected leader in the hackathon community, having won, organised, and mentored at numerous events.
 I'm a successful entrepreneur and founder, having co-founded several companies – including an artificial intelligence company.
 You'll often catch me at an event, speaking on stage, or on a live stream!

 And yes my name was Michelle "MishManners" Mannering, and now I am Michelle "MishManners" Duke after getting married in December 2023.
 We couldn't be happier.
-You might even catch my player 2 on a live stream or at an event with me :heart:
+You might even catch my player 2 on a live stream or at an event with me :heart:.

 <!-- ![2021-08-10 20-43-14 2021-08-10 20_45_32](https://user-images.githubusercontent.com/36594527/131284497-24a6db5f-d86d-4548-81cc-fa6aa186892c.gif) -->